 When a patient experiences a dental emergency, adherence to several steps should result in quicker care and relief:

-These problems require an immediate emergency Room visit:
+These problems require an immediate dental emergency visit:

 These problems require a dentist's attention: